visgl/deck.gl/dev-docs/RFCs/v5.0/first-person-mercator-viewport-rfc.md

     * If `altitude is !== 0.5
     * If `pitch > 60 degrees
 We could also check zoom levels, potentially moving all mapbox limit checks into the `WebMercatorViewport` viewport.

-## Proposal: Viewport View Matrix Decomposition support

-Extract traditional camera parameters from any Viewport?
-We have the `viewMatrix`, which can be decomposed using standard 4x4 matrix techniques.

-Possible methods:
-* `WebMercatorViewport.getCameraPosition`
-* `WebMercatorViewport.getCameraLookAt`
-* `WebMercatorViewport.getCameraUp`
-* `WebMercatorViewport.getFov`
-* `WebMercatorViewport.getClippingPlanes` -> [near, far]

-## Proposal: SphericalCoordinates class

-While projection matrix creation functions typically take a `lookAt` (Vector3) parameter, directions are often specified as spherical coordinates (pitch and bearing).
-* To make is easy to use both spherical coordinates and direction vectors for the camera, we can extend our math library with a SphericalCoordinates class to make transformations between direction vectors and spherical coordinates easy.
-We already have an initial implementation.

 ## Additional Work: Event Handling